nikitapitliya006/COVID19-ReturnToWork/Call-AzureFunction.md

-# Step 6: Call Azure function to Read From and Write To Azure SQL database
+# Step 6: Use Azure functions to Read From and Write To Azure SQL database

-Details coming up shortly
+ARM template to deploy required Azure function apps coming up shortly